Fooeybar/oandav20/position/README.md

 <br/>

 - Get a list of positions or individual position information
+- Close one or more positions
 - The instance object sends an https request to Oanda's V20 openPositions endpoint on a set `interval`
-- Account(config) defaults are from the writable `Position.defaults` property
+- Position(config) defaults are from the writable `Position.defaults` property
-- Oanda account request options can be found at [Position Endpoints](https://developer.oanda.com/rest-live-v20/position-ep/)
+- Oanda position request options can be found at [Position Endpoints](https://developer.oanda.com/rest-live-v20/position-ep/)

 <br/>